Abul Kalam Azad (Rajshahi politician)

 Abul Kalam Azad (born 16 April 1975) is a Bangladeshi politician.
 He is a former Jatiya Sangsad member representing the Rajshahi-4 Constituency.

 Political life

-Abul Kalam Azad was nominated as a member of parliament as a candidate of Awami League from Rajshahi-4 constituency in 2024 twelfth national parliament election.
+Abul Kalam Azad was nominated as a member of parliament as a candidate of the Awami League from the Rajshahi-4 constituency in the 2024 Bangladeshi general election.

-Azad was detained on 2 October 2024 by Rapid Action Battalion after the fall of the Sheikh Hasina led Awami League government.
+Azad was detained on 2 October 2024 by the Rapid Action Battalion after the fall of the Sheikh Hasina-led Awami League government.